BC4GRID/go-ethereum-poic/README.md

 ## Running `geth`

 An exhaustive list of command line flags is beyond the scope of this document.
 For detailed information, consult the [CLI Wiki page](https://geth.ethereum.org/docs/fundamentals/command-line-options).
 Additionally, a comprehensive tutorial on setting up a private Ethereum network can be found [here](https://geth.ethereum.org/docs/fundamentals/private-network).
+To customize the size of the TMD-TO table used by the miner, add a `dimension.txt` file in the same folder where the `geth` executable is, which contains two numbers: table width and table height.

+## Genesis block

+The file that defines genesis block for the private network that uses the new consensus protocol can be found [here](./consensus/misanu/genesis/genesis.json).
+The `tableSize` parameter defines the difficulty of the consensus, while `miniPowDiff` defines the difficulty of the mini PoW used in the protocol.

 ## License